vvahut/kotus/README.md

 ## What?

-Kotus is a cumbersome script for compiling the online version of [Iso Suomen kielioppikirja](https://kaino.kotus.fi/visk/etusivu.php) to pdf.
+Kotus is a cumbersome script for compiling the online version of [Iso suomen kielioppikirja](https://kaino.kotus.fi/visk/etusivu.php) to pdf.

 ## Installation